kiranparajuli589/htmlmark/README.md

      - Hashed

-        Number of hashes determines the level of the heading.
+        Number of the leading hashes determines the level of the heading.

         Can be in between of 1 to 6.

+        Can be fenced with hashes.

         Otherwise, it will be treated as a paragraph.